tengcharmaine/tp/docs/DeveloperGuide.md

 **Potential Issues With Current Feature**

-Users have given us the feedback that our the notes in our patient notes panel does not update with the use of other commands.
+Users have given us the feedback that the notes in our patient notes panel does not update with the use of other commands.
-For instance, if our notes panel currently already have `John`'s notes reflected on it, using the `addnote` command to add a note of another contact who is not `John` will not cause the notes panel to update accordingly. `John`'s notes will still exist on the notes panel despite executing the `addnote` command to edit the note of another person.
+For instance, if our notes panel currently already has `John`'s notes reflected on it, using the `addnote` command to add a note of another contact who is not `John` will not cause the notes panel to update accordingly. `John`'s notes will still exist on the notes panel despite executing the `addnote` command to edit the note of another person.
 This could bring inconvenience to the user as users will not be able to view a contact's notes immediately upon using other commands.
 They would then have to go through the hassle of typing the `show` command to allow the new contact's note to be displayed on the notes panel.